openstack-archive/fuel-docs/pages/user-guide/config-environment/3000-nic-bonding-ui.rst

 this increases the speed and provides fault tolerance for the network connection.
-NIC bonding should be done before or in the scope of mapping logical networks to NICS.
+NIC bonding should be done before or in the scope of mapping logical networks to NICs.

-.. note:: NIC bonding is an
-   :ref:`experimental feature<experimental-features-term>`
-   in Fuel 6.0.
-   You can instead run Linux bonding;
-   follow the instructions in :ref:`Types of Bonding<types-bonding-arch>`.

 Use "Configure Interfaces" tab to configure interface bonding.